JuliaCI/PkgEval.jl/README.md

     manually and copy the tarball from the products/ directory into `deps/downloads`.

-3. Try the julia sandbox environment
+3. Try the Julia sandbox environment

     To see that things work as expected, try to run